Kamperhub/kamperhub-app/src/STRIPE_SETUP_CHECKLIST.md

 3. Find your secret key:
     *   **`STRIPE_SECRET_KEY`**: This is your "Secret key".
 It will start with `sk_test_...`. **Never expose this key to the browser.**
+    *   **NOTE:** You can safely delete and regenerate your API keys at any time.
+Just make sure the final, correct key is pasted into your `.env.local` file.

 4. Copy and paste this key into the corresponding `STRIPE_SECRET_KEY` variable in your `.env.local` file.